ansible-tmm/nautobot-demo/QUICKSTART.md

 Get up and running with Nautobot EDA in 5 minutes!

+**Note:** All rulebooks are located in `extensions/eda/rulebooks/` directory.
+This is the standard location that Ansible Automation Platform expects for EDA content.

 ## 1️⃣ Install Java (Required)

 ansible-rulebook needs Java to run: